-10.1 Sustainable Investment
+10.1.
+Sustainable Investment

-- 10.1.1 The Trustee aims to be an engaged and responsible longterm investor in the assets and markets in which it invests.
+- 10.1.1.
+The Trustee aims to be an engaged and responsible long-term investor in the assets and markets in which it invests.
 The Trustee believes that the integration of financially material environmental, social and governance ("ESG") factors within investment managers' investment processes is not detrimental to the risks and may enhance the sustainable long term expected returns from the Section's investments.
-The Trustee also recognises that long-term sustainability issues, particularly climate change, present risks and opportunities that may increasingly require explicit consideration. - 10.1.2 Together with the other factors outlined above in section 5, ESG factors (including climate change) are integrated into the Trustee's investment process.
-As the Trustee does not directly manage the Plan's

-- assets, it aims to appoint and retain managers whose beliefs and practices are consistent with the Trustee's beliefs on ESG risks and opportunities, in so far as relevant to the mandate in question.
-The Trustee investment consultants are asked to assess current and potential managers in relation their ESG policies and practices, and such assessment is taken into account in relation to manager appointment, retention and withdrawal decisions. - 10.1.3 The Plan is a signatory to the United Nations backed Principles for Responsible Investment which acts as a framework for investors to take environmental, social and governance issues into account. - 10.1.4 Non-financial factors are not taken into account in the selection, retention and realisation of investments.
+The Trustee also recognises that long-term sustainability issues, particularly climate change, present risks and opportunities that may increasingly require explicit consideration - 10.1.2.
+Together with the other factors outlined above in section 5, ESG factors (including climate change) are integrated into the Trustee's investment process.
+As the Trustee does not directly manage the Plan's assets, it aims to appoint and retain managers whose beliefs and practices are consistent with the Trustee's beliefs on ESG risks and opportunities, in so far as relevant to the mandate in question.
+The Trustees investment consultants are asked to assess current and potential managers in relation their ESG policies and practices, and such assessment is taken into account in relation to manager appointment, retention and withdrawal decisions. - 10.1.3.
+The Plan is a signatory to the United Nations backed Principles for Responsible Investment which acts as a framework for investors to take environmental, social and governance issues into account.
+The Plan has also signed up to multiple climate initiatives, such as Climate Action 100+ and the Transition Pathway Initiative ("TPI"), which commit the Plan to curbing emissions, strengthening climate-related financial disclosures, improve governance on climate change and ensure Responsible Investment is considered as part of decision making. - 10.1.4.
+Non-financial factors are not taken into account in the selection, retention and realisation of investments.
 This position is reviewed periodically.

-10.2 Corporate Governance
+10.2.
+Corporate Governance

-- 10.2.1 The Trustee has given the Investment Managers full discretion in exercising rights, including voting rights, in relation to the Section's investments.
-The Trustee monitors a manager voting summary on a quarterly basis. - 10.2.2 The Trustee encourages best practice in terms of engagement with investee companies.
+10.2.1.
+The Trustee has given the Investment Managers full discretion in exercising rights, including voting rights, in relation to the Section's investments.
+The

+Trustee monitors a manager voting summary on a quarterly basis.

+- 10.2.2.
+The Trustee encourages best practice in terms of engagement with investee companies.
 It therefore seeks to require its Investment Managers to discharge their responsibilities in respect of investee companies that they invest in accordance with the UK Stewardship Code drawn up by the Financial Reporting Council.
 On an annual basis, the Plan's investment managers are required to provide the Trustee with a statement of their compliance with the UK Stewardship Code, where applicable.
-The Plan became a signatory to the Code in 2011. - 10.2.3 The Trustee believes that good corporate governance is important and it expects the Investment Managers to have suitable policies which promote the concept of good

-- corporate governance and, in particular a policy of exercising voting rights.
-The Trustee holds the Investment Managers accountable for their decisions in the use of voting rights. - 10.2.4 The Trustee uses the services of a third-party specialist to assist with the engagement of individual companies within the equity portfolios that the Section holds on ESG matters.
+The Plan is working towards being a signatory of the 2020 Code. - 10.2.3.
+The Trustee believes that good corporate governance is important and it expects the Investment Managers to have suitable policies which promote the concept of good corporate governance and, in particular a policy of exercising voting rights.
+The Trustee holds the Investment Managers accountable for their decisions in the use of voting rights. - 10.2.4.
+The Trustee uses the services of a third-party specialist to assist with the engagement of individual companies within the equity and corporate credit portfolios that the Section holds on ESG matters.
 An ESG engagement update is reported to the Trustee quarterly.

-10.3 Investment Restrictions
+10.3.
+Investment Restrictions

-10.3.1 The segregated portfolio active investment managers have, where relevant, been instructed by the Trustee:
+10.3.1.
+The segregated portfolio active investment managers have, where relevant, been instructed by the Trustee: